 The purpose of social, economic and cultural regeneration at this point is to create and sustain a strong community in St. Teresa’s so that community resilience and strength is supported throughout this phase and into the next phase.
 The co-ordinator compiles an annual funding proposal which is brought to the St Teresa’s Gardens Regeneration Board for approval.
-In 2018 the key element of the funding proposal is to research and develop a Strategic Plan for St Teresa’s Gardens for the period 2018 – 2021.
+For 2020 the key elements of the funding proposal were ‘Community Health and Wellbeing’; ‘Employment and Training’; and ‘Community Events’.

 The Social, Economic & Cultural regeneration plan includes the following:

-• Community Health and Well Being: Exercise and physical activities, community garden, and support with various activities for women’s group, men’s group, younger women’s group, younger men’s group, Girls With Attitude Group and breakfast group.
+- Community Health and Well Being: Exercise and physical activities, community garden, and support with various activities for women’s group, men’s group, younger women’s group, younger men’s group, Girls With Attitude Group and breakfast group.
 Funding DCDAT holistic therapies

-• Employment and Education: Negotiating and Implementing Community Benefit Clauses in the Construction Contracts for the 54 new units and in the New Children’s Hospital.
+- Employment and Education: Negotiating and Implementing Community Benefit Clauses in the Construction Contracts for the 54 new units and in the New Children’s Hospital.
 Help with CV preparation and job-referrals.
 Specific training courses such as HACCP, Safe Pass, Manual Handling

 - Sustainability: Targeted Responses at Youth.
 The coordinator sits on the steering committee of this intensive Youth Outreach and Bridging project, more information can be found on www.tryproject.ie website